taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 * From the TaxJar app using an in-house integration, such as Amazon, eBay, or Walmart.
 TaxJar queues up workers behind-the-scenes to go out and import transactions from a merchant’s store on a nightly basis.
 Merchants can backfill transactions from previous dates.
 ![TaxJar Welcome Dialog](/images/guides/taxjar-welcome.png)
 <small>**Note:** Only in-house integrations are shown in the TaxJar welcome dialog.
-Custom integrations can be found on our integrations page.
+Custom integrations can be found on our [sales tax integrations](https://www.taxjar.com/sales-tax-integrations/) page.
 We hope to provide more opportunities for exposure inside the TaxJar app soon.
 [Contact us](https://www.taxjar.com/contact/) for more information.</small>

 * In real-time through SmartCalcs using the API transaction endpoints.
 When to import a merchant’s transactions and supporting backfills is provided at the discretion of the platform.